RWTH-HPC/sx-aurora-offloading/docs/internal/doxygen/Classes/classTargetCode.md

 )
 ```

 Generates a function prologue for a target region.

+**Parameters**:

+  * **TCR** Code region
+  * **Out** Out stream

+Generate function prologue.

 This prologue consists of a function declaration and code to copy local variables into scope.

+Generates everything that comes before the actual target code, like the function head, local variables and helper functions.

 ### function generateFunctionEpilogue